kolorahl/kolorahl.github.io/_posts/2013-07-29-site-update.markdown

 would prefer this over raw CSS coding.
 The built-in functions are simply amazing, and the very simple ability to nest elements is incredible all by itself.
 I'm using [Grunt][gruntjs] for node.js to run [Recess][recess] and turn my `*.less` files into minified CSS files.
-It's eays to get started with Recess, and using the bootstrap Gruntfile made it easy for me to quickly get Grunt set up for my own personal use.
+It's easy to get started with Recess, and using the bootstrap Gruntfile made it easy for me to quickly get Grunt set up for my own personal use.